All Episodes

 Yeah.

-Uh, by the way, speaking of two if by tea, you might recall we had uh just last week, our first tea season promo.
+Herman Cain, an unpaid endorser, Unpaid spokesman, one-time spokesman for two if by t uh by the way, speaking of two if by tea, you might recall we had uh just last week our first tea season promo.

-Did it on April 17th, about uh nine days ago, and we are going to be contacting the grand prize winners very soon.
+Did it on April 17th, about nine days ago, and we are going to be contacting the grand prize winners very soon.

-Just a little tease.
+Just a little teased, just a little teas.

-Snurdly says that could be half the population in some towns in Texas.
+Snurdley says that could be half the population in some towns in Texas.

-Didi in Texas.
+Dee Dee in Texas.

-How many DDs now standing by their phones?
+How many D D's now standing by their phones?

-U.S. relaxes drone rules for Yemen, the regime, Obama regime, given the CIA and the U.S. military greater leeway to target suspected Al-Qaeda militants.
+U.S. relaxes drone rules for Yemen, the regime, Obama regime, given the CIA and the U.S. military greater leeway to target suspected al-Qaeda militants.

-I am so confused.
+I'm so confused.

-I th I thought the regime told us the war on terror was over this week.
+I thought the regime told us the war on terror was over this week.

 Didn't they?